blender/blender/doc/python_api/rst/info_quickstart.rst

 Accessing Attributes
 ^^^^^^^^^^^^^^^^^^^^

-Once you have a data block, such as a material, object, groups etc., its attributes can be accessed much like you would change a setting using the graphical interface.
+Once you have a data block, such as a material, object, collections etc., its attributes can be accessed much like you would change a setting using the graphical interface.
 In fact, the tooltip for each button also displays the Python attribute which can help in finding what settings to change in a script.